rimutaka/posts/drafts/migration-of-cross-db-queries-and-linked-servers-from-on-prem-ms-sql-to-azure-elasticquery/readme.md

 Both, templates and config files can be modified to suit the specifics of your project.

-The CLI utility also creates PowerShell scripts for applying the auto-generated SQL scripts and adding them to the repo on success:
+AZPM utility also creates PowerShell scripts for applying the auto-generated SQL scripts and adding them to the repo on success:

 ```powershell
 sqlcmd -b -S "pu6tt2a.database.windows.net" -U 'sa-pu6tt2a' -d central -i "CreateExtTable__central__4VALLEES__tbc_EstimatedCategory.sql"